 If you have consistently high blood pressure readings in the doctor’s office, you might have white coat syndrome.
 It is best to get a home blood pressure monitor and take your blood pressure first thing in the morning before you eat or drink anything.

-Heart disease is an all time high in this country.
+Heart disease is at an all-time high in this country.
 Heart disease is often related to lifestyle choices.

 Health disease is the leading cause of death among all ethnic groups.
 These are tips you can use to maintain a healthy heart.